Dragana Mirković: 2004–2017: Return

-In 2023, Mirković and her husband, Toni Bijelić, were greeted by actor Jean-Claude Van Damme upon their arrival in Hollywood, CA and were accompanied by Ukrainian actress Marina Mazepa, ahead of her USA tour, which commenced in Phoenix, AZ.
+On 22 March 2024, she performed at the Morača center in Podgorica where she received a standing ovation from the audience.
+Her concert was described as a "spectacle".

 Other ventures

 In 2005, Mirković and her husband Toni Bijelić founded DM SAT, a satellite music video channel.

 Mirković held a humanitarian concert in Zenica, Bosnia on 7 November 2012 in the Arena Zenica.
 The concert, called "Dragana and Friends for Zenica", also featured singers Hanka Paldum, Boban Rajović, Halid Muslimović, and the band Plavi orkestar.
 The concert raised around €26,500 (about $36,500 US dollars) for the People's Kitchen.
 The following month, Serbian tabloids claimed that "local politicians" in Zenica had taken €7,500 of the money to pay for renting out the arena, and another €11,500 for the sound system, leaving only about €7,500 of the money to charity.
 The tabloids claimed that the majority of the money went for the politicians' personal use.
 During the concert, Mirković and Hanka Paldum first publicly sang their duet "Kad nas vide zagrljene" (When They See Us Embrace).
-The song officially premiered one year later on 26 November 2013, when the music video was released. and was featured prominently in Serbian and Bosnian media.
+The song officially premiered one year later on 26 November 2013, when the music video was released.
+The song was featured prominently in Serbian and Bosnian media.

-On 19 December 2013, Mirković, along with Lepa Brena, Severina, Haris Džinović, Aca Lukas and Jelena Karleuša, was a guest at a humanitarian concert by Goran Bregović at the Olympic Hall Juan Antonio Samaranch in the Bosnian capital city Sarajevo for the Roma in Bosnia and Herzegovina.
+On 19 December 2013, Mirković, along with Lepa Brena, Severina, Haris Džinović, Aca Lukas and Jelena Karleuša, was a guest at a humanitarian concert by Goran Bregović at the Olympic Hall Juan Antonio Samaranch in the Bosnian capital Sarajevo for the Roma in Bosnia and Herzegovina.

 Personal life

+During the 1990s Mirković married Serbian politician Zoran Bašanović.
+The wedding was done secretly in a chapel in Las Vegas and was not legally recognized.
+Later, after the couple separated, Mirković moved to Vienna, Austria.

-In 1999, Mirković married Austrian businessman Toni Bijelić.
+In 1999, Mirković married Austrian-Bosnian Croat businessman Toni Bijelić.
 They have two children together, Marko and Manuela.
+In 2023, Mirković and her husband, Toni Bijelić, were greeted by actor Jean-Claude Van Damme upon their arrival in Hollywood, CA and were accompanied by Ukrainian actress Marina Mazepa, ahead of her US tour, which commenced in Phoenix, AZ.
+On 27 March 2024, she announced via press release that she filed documents for divorce from her husband of 24 years and revealed they had not been living together for a few years.
+She also spoke about her divorce to 24sata and RTV Pink Television where she openly discussed that the process was one of the hardest things in her life emotionally she had to go through.